 Wisconsin citizens 62 years of age or older on the start date of the class may take Adult Continuing Education (ACE) classes at a significantly reduced rate.
 A student in this category is not charged tuition for the class, only non-tuition fees, such as material, activity, and other miscellaneous fees will be charged.
+Courses with special tuition charges will be charged at those alternative tuition rates (e.g. traffic safety or firefighter classes).
 Please contact Student Services for information.